-Published in August, 2013, this genealogy book is brand new.
+Published in August, 2013, this genealogy book is the newest of the bunch.
 Author George G. Morgan teaches classes in genealogy librarianship for the National Institute for Genealogical Studies at the University of Toronto, is the author of How to Do Everything: Genealogy and the co-host of the popular genealogy show The Genealogy Guys Podcast.
 Advanced Genealogy Research Techniques covers a variety of family history software programs, modern tools, social networking and DNA advances to help to uncover and organize your family history.

 This book is the companion guide to the hit show Who Do You Think You Are? that premiered on NBC and is now being aired on TLC.
 Written by renowned genealogist Megan Smolenyak, it is designed to help beginning family historians on their journey to uncover their roots.
 Step-by-step instructions on a wide range of topics, from old photos to online resources, make this book a great starting point for those new to genealogy.
 Also check out the Who Do You Think You Are?
 Genealogy Encyclopedia.

 Published in 2011, this book will help you “use the web to trace your roots, share your history and create an online family tree.”
 Looking for help understanding the census, choosing secure ways to share your family tree, or discover new information using online forums and databases?
 Targeted toward beginning genealogists, this book covers it all.
 Expert genealogist Kimberly Powell helps you navigate the confusing world of online genealogy, including a good deal of information on uncovering free family history resources.